Get help for missing Freeview channels. Follow our troubleshooting steps to fix the problems yourself, without the need to contact us.

-If the problem's still there, it's likely to be an issue with your aerial or Freeview and not our service.
-For more help, visit www.freeview.co.uk/support or call the Freeview advice line on 03456 505050.
+For more help with Freeview, please visit www.freeview.co.uk/support or call the Freeview advice line on 03456 505050.

-If you can now get Freeview, it might be an issue with your box or set up so please contact the BT TV Helpdesk >
+If you can still get Freeview, this might be an issue with your box or setup.
+Please contact the BT TV Helpdesk.

 Have there been any recent changes inside or outside your home?
 Do you have any new electrical appliances or devices?
 Is there any building work going on?